11+ Idioms for Difficult Task You Should Know! [with PDF]

 Meaning: To describe a situation where someone is trying to sell something aggressively.

-Example: The investment advisor was giving us a hard sell, trying to get us invest in a high-rise stock.
+Example: The investment advisor was giving us a hard sell, trying to get us to invest in a high-rise stock.

 To test your knowledge of idioms, we have compiled a few exercises which will help you.